- TOP 10 LIST

 Summaries add incredible value and are a necessary part of every negotiator’s toolkit.
 Summaries are concise, contain facts and give clarity.
 Summaries ensure we stay on track, they help to control the negotiation, they give our lead negotiator time to think if we are assisting and they bring back any forgotten variables onto the table.
 TIP: NEVER give away a summary to the other party.
 Always take responsibility to summarise otherwise you open yourselves up for the ‘incorrect summary’ where the other party summarises in their favour.

 In order to secure even the smallest movement, ensure you thank the other party.
 This tactic guarantees you take ownership of the small movement and will now continue to build on that concession in order to secure a settlement closer to your objectives.
 For example, “Thank you for that, we are certainly beginning to move in the right direction, What else can you do for me?”
 Thanking motivates the other party to keep giving and also maintains a warm environment.

-Negotiation is a life skill and we should always be learning and practicing and sharing best practice within our teams.
+Negotiation is a life skill and we should always be learning and practising and sharing best practices within our teams.

-For many years, our people have run leading edge negotiation training workshops, helping teams to learn the theory and also practice what works (and what doesn’t!) in a safe environment.
-Through this experience, we find that negotiation is art, not a science and would love to hear about your other tips for negotiating – please share!
+For many years, our people have run leading-edge negotiation training workshops, helping teams to learn the theory and also practice what works (and what doesn’t!) in a safe environment.
+Through this experience, we find that negotiation is an art, not a science and would love to hear about your other tips for negotiating – please share!

 At ArcBlue, we believe focused capability development will shape resilient procurement teams of the future.
 Assess & uplift skills with our Skills Assessments, our range of eLearning modules and our huge suite of specialised procurement & contract management Training Courses.